puja-verma11/data-transformation/README.md

 Convert the column names to lowercase letters.

-💡 It is good practice to check the data after manipulations.
-Use the head() and info() methods for this purpose.

 Add a text block and create a heading “Descriptive Analytics”.
 In it, perform the following: